J-Moravec/abmwipmrc_data/README.md

 ## Data and analysis of Agent-Based Model of Warfare-Induced Residence Change

-This is supplementary information for "An Agent-Based Model of Warfare-Induced Post-Marital Residence Change (Moravec et al. 2019)
+This is supplementary information for [*Warfare induces post-marital residence change* (Moravec et al. 2019)](https://doi.org/10.1016/j.jtbi.2019.05.002)

 ### Content